Dual Degrees & Areas of Concentration

 Healthcare Management, Entrepreneurship and Technology (H-MET)

-Measey Primary Care Pathways Program
+Measey Primary Care Pathway

 The Measey Primary Care Pathway Program is designed to prepare Perelman School of Medicine students for careers in: family medicine, general internal medicine, outpatient pediatrics, and geriatrics.
 This program offers opportunity for mentoring, clinical experience, research & scholarship, courses & workshops, and community engagement.